jjiantong/FastPGM/README.md

 classification with discrete feature values

 ### to do:
- * classification with features of continues values
+ * classification with features of continuous values
    * Gaussian Bayesian network (related to regression)
  * explore regression
  * support graph structures beyond trees